Krill Oil vs. Fish Oil: What to Know About Omega-3 Fatty Acids

 - Omega-3 fatty acids are vital to every cell in your body.
 Taking an omega-3 supplement helps ensure you regularly get enough omega-3s to keep your cells in top shape.

-- You can find different levels of omega-3s in chia seeds, fish oil and krill oil.
-For the biggest benefits, you want an omega supplement that puts krill oil front and center.
+- You can find different levels of omega-3s in chia seeds, krill oil and fish oil.
+For more benefits, try an omega supplement that puts krill oil front and center.

-The question is, what’s the best omega-3 supplement?
-It might not be fish at all.
-Keep reading to find out the advantages of taking krill oil and how to get more of it.
+The vital question remains, however: What’s the best omega-3 supplement?
+It might not be fish or fish oil at all.
+Keep reading to learn more about the benefits of omega-3s, the advantages of krill oil vs fish oil and the most effective way to increase your daily intake.

 What are omega-3 fatty acids?